$\mathcal{T}$-matrix method for computation of second-harmonic generation upon optical wave scattering from clusters of

 where $\hat{\mathbf{I}}$ is the unit dyad and $k_e^{\omega} = \omega\sqrt{\epsilon_e\mu_0}$ is the wave number in the background medium at the FF.
 The integral field representations \eqref{eq:StrattChu} form the basis of EBCM.
 Since the equivalent currents radiate in $V_i$ fields that exactly cancel the incident fields, these equations are sometimes called the \textit{null-field} or \textit{extinction} equations.
 A similar set of electric field integral equations can be derived for the interior region, by exploiting the second equivalent problem.
 Then, by invoking the duality principle, the magnetic field integral counterparts of Eqs.~\eqref{eq:StrattChu} can be obtained, too \cite{Chew}.

 The electric fields incident, scattered, and internal to the particle are expanded in VSWFs \cite{Varshalovich,Jackson}:

 where $k_i^{\omega}=\omega\sqrt{\epsilon_i^{\omega}\mu_0}$ is the wave number at the FF of the medium filling the particle.
 The incident and the internal fields are expanded in a basis of regular spherical functions $\{\vect{M}_{\nu}^{(1)},\vect{N}_{\nu}^{(1)}\}$, which are finite at the origin, the corresponding expansion coefficients being $\{q_{\nu}^{\omega},p_{\nu}^{\omega}\}$ and $\{c_{\nu}^{\omega},d_{\nu}^{\omega}\}$, respectively.
 The scattered field is expanded using radiating (outgoing) VSWFs, $\{\vect{M}_{\nu}^{(3)},\vect{N}_{\nu}^{(3)}\}$, which satisfy the Silver-M\"{u}ller radiation boundary condition, the Fourier coefficients in this case being $\{b_{\nu}^{\omega},a_{\nu}^{\omega}\}$.
+Furthermore, the summation over the multi-index $\nu$ combines summations over the orbital and azimuthal indices $l$ and $m$, respectively, so that the summation over this index should be understood as $\sum_{\nu\geq1} \equiv \sum_{l\geq1}\sum_{m=-l}^{l}$.
 Since the incident field is known, the corresponding Fourier coefficients are known physical quantities.
 In particular, they are given in Appendix~B for the specific case of an incident linearly polarized plane wave.
-On the other hand, the expansion coefficients of the internal and scattered fields are unknown and their calculation is the main goal of the TMM.
+On the other hand, the expansion coefficients of the internal and scattered fields are unknown quantities and their calculation is the main goal of the TMM.

 The expanded incident, scattered, and internal magnetic fields oscillating at frequency $\omega$ can be obtained directly from the electric fields \eqref{eq:ExpVSWFE}, by dint of Maxwell-Faraday equation for harmonic fields, $\nabla\times\mathbf{E}=i\omega\mathbf{B}$: